DaAlbrecht/thesis-TEKO/content/Implementation.typ

 is a stream and the `next` method is called on the `Consumer`.
 The `next` method returns an `Option<Result<Delivery>>`.
 The `Delivery` struct holds the message data and the message metadata.
-The problem with the consumer is, the consumer does not know when to stop consuming messages.
+An issue with the consumer is, the consumer does not know when to stop consuming messages.
 The consumer is a subscription-based approach.
 The consumer will keep consuming messages until the connection is closed.
 Therefore the iterator would never stop.